bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - I’ve defined it using a constant
     - with _a leading underscore_ (`_`)
       - > **`_`**`SECURITY_POLICY_APPLIED`
+      - here to indicate
+        - that you are **not** supposed to import this constant,
+          - but instead _use it via_ one of several decorators that apply the policy.
+            - > `@premium_required` -> `_SECURITY_POLICY_APPLIED = True`
-    - here to indicate that you are not supposed to import this constant, but instead use it via one of several decorators that apply the policy.
-Using our “premium required” example from before, one of those decorators might look like this:
+            - Using our “premium required” example from before, one of those decorators might look like this:

 ...